 As most of you will already know, natural landscapes are where I thrive.
-But, as much as I thoroughly enjoy spending time outdoors, I do also love exploring the cities too.
+But, as much as I thoroughly enjoy spending time outdoors, I do also love exploring the cities too (in small doses).

 For those of you who are on the opposite spectrum – aka. hardcore city lovers – I’ve created a list of cities around the world that you really need to visit:

 PS.
 Just like I did in my Nature Lovers Bucket List, I’ve ticked off the cities that I’ve personally visited.
 Let me know in the comments below which you’ve visited for yourself.

 New York, United States of America